darksider-05/live_text/README.md

 * 🔁 **Real-Time Synchronization** — Instantly mirrors text updates between one host and one client in both directions.

-* 📱 **Cross-Platform Compatibility** — Works on Android, iOS, and desktop platforms (Windows, macOS, Linux).
-Web support is not currently implemented.
+* 📱 **Cross-Platform Compatibility** — Works on Android and desktop platforms (Windows, macOS, Linux).
+Web and ios support is not currently implemented.

 * 🧩 **Zero-Configuration Setup** — Devices automatically discover each other on the local network; no manual IP entry required.